 Normally, macarons are going to be just a bit chewy, but they shouldn’t be incredibly chewy.
 When things are turning out this way, it’s usually the result of a mistake with the baking process.

 Whatever the case is, you’re going to want to try to check to see if you did make an error.
-If you accidentally baked the macarons for too long or made a temperature error, then that is something that you can correct the next time you bake them.
+If you accidentally baked the macarons for too long or made a temperature error, that is something that you can easily correct the next time you bake them.

 Sadly, you aren’t going to be able to go back and fix the mistake to make the macarons less chewy.
 Chewy macarons aren’t necessarily bad, though, but they might not be as good as others that you have had.

 You can still choose to eat them if you would like to, but if they turned out really strangely, you might wish to discard them instead.
 Just be honest about the situation and then make a decision on what to do accordingly.